MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 1. Under the **Sales accelerator** section, select the **Sequences** tab.

-    You will be asked to set up the Workspace to be able to use Sequences.
+    You'll be asked to set up the Workspace to be able to use Sequences.

 1. Select the **Setup workspace** button.